 Jody is also a published photographer represented by WorldPictureNews based in New York.
 Stories include refugees in Sri Lanka (published in French Elle), the earth quake zone in Pakistan, the barriers that divide Cyprus and news stories from Turkey.
 She has travelled 42 countries snapping as she went.

 She now works at the BBC in London as an editor on the foreign desk and has completed a master’s degree at City University in crime fiction.
-Jody self-published her second novel, The Movement, which secured the Crime Writers’ Association 2014 Debut Dagger writing award and is now represented by http://www.ma-agency.com/ and is writing her third novel, a psychological thriller set in East London.
+Jody self-published her second novel, The Movement, which secured the Crime Writers’ Association 2014 Debut Dagger writing award and is now represented by Ivan Mulcahy @ MMB Creative and has just finished her third novel, a psychological thriller set in East London.
 She has also written an original gritty crime drama, a TV series set in London’s Kurdish community.

 Jody can be contacted on the following email: email@example.com